KDE/documentation-develop-kde-org/content/hig/icons/colorful/mimetype.md

 of an Android package.
 {{< /do >}}
 {{< dont src="/hig/mime-color-dont.png" >}}
-Don't use radically different brand colors---users will not recognise the icon as one of a filetype from that brand.
+Don't use radically different brand colors — users will not recognize the icon as one of a filetype from that brand.
 {{< /dont >}}
 {{< /compare >}}